USS INDIANAPOLIS SURVIVORS'

 Written by the USS Indianapolis CA-35 Legacy Organization, it is a comprehensive overview of the story of the heavy cruiser Indianapolis.
 Included is a 60-page photo gallery focused on the young men who served on the final sailing crew.
 More than hundreds of rare photos, images of the crew and rarely seen documents are included in this special keepsake book.

-USS Indianapolis (CA-35) Commemorating Seventy-Five Years, 1945-2020 is available for print on demand purchase after July 30, 2020.
+USS Indianapolis (CA-35) Commemorating Seventy-Five Years, 1945-2020 is available for print on demand purchase.
 The price is $40 per book.
 All proceeds benefit the Legacy Organization’s mission to preserve and perpetuate the story of USS Indianapolis (CA-35).
 Please click this link to purchase.

 Bronze Replica of the Congressional Gold Medal Acknowledging the Final Sailing Crew of USS Indianapolis CA-35: